dennis-every/awesome-books-es6/README.md

 # 📖 Awesome Books <a name="about-project"></a>

 **Awesome Books** is a web page where the user can see a list with awesome books, they can also add or remove any book to the list.
-Awesome Books has refactored the JavaScript code with ES6 modules to make it more modular.
+Awesome Books' JavaScript code has been refactored with ES6 modules to make it more modular.

 ## 🛠 Built With <a name="built-with"></a>